 Filing the FAFSA

-This application will be used to determine your family’s financial profile and your eligibility for all need-based aid.
-This form is available starting January 1st and may be completed online at www.fafsa.ed.gov.
+This application will be used to determine yours, and your family’s financial profile, if applicable, and your eligibility for federal aid.
+This form is available starting October 1st and may be completed online at www.fafsa.ed.gov.

 Your Student Aid Report (SAR)